 - There may be situations where, based on the strength of our product offerings and the level and scope of service we can provide to insureds, Travelers is selected by producers to participate on a panel or be part of a book consolidation.
 In connection with these arrangements, we may be provided with an enhanced opportunity to quote certain segments or classes of business.
 For business we write in connection with these opportunities, we may pay additional compensation to the producer.

 - We may pay fees to a limited number of producers for services they provide to us.
 These fees may be a fixed amount, or the fee may vary depending on premium volume, or other factors we establish.
 The producer may perform a range of services for us, including, but not limited to, providing: (1) consulting services; (2) access to platforms that provide analytics with regard to business submitted to us by that producer as well as other metrics regarding our market performance; and (3) information that will assist us in improving our offerings to better meet the needs of our customers.

 Ownership Interest in a Producer

-For more information, please see this press release.
+For more information, please see Simply Business press release and InsuraMatch press release.

-You can view information on the ranges and types of compensation we pay producers on various products we offer by clicking on the applicable link below.
+You can view information on the ranges and types of compensation we pay producers on various products we offer by clicking on the applicable links below.